SkoolNotes/Taproot/2020BIO101/KBxGeneticVariationMA.md

 #### Interphase

 Cell division requires the replication of DNA.
-This replication occurs during the S phase, where ribosomal
+This replication occurs during the S phase, where ribosomal errors that go undetected